 Read our South Africa Facts and be amazed what this country at the tip of the African continent has to offer.

-1. Cape Town is named among the top 10 cities in the Global Travellers Choice Awards 2015.
-Almost one million people from all over the world visited the Cape Town's foremost entertainment and shopping precinct, the V&A Waterfront in 2014 making it the most visited tourist attraction in South Africa.
-In total, about 10 million international tourists visited South Africa in 2014.
+1. Cape Town is named among the 10 top cities in the world by Lonely Planet in 2017.
+Over 24 million people from all over the world visited the Cape Town's foremost entertainment and shopping precinct, the V&A Waterfront in 2017 making it the most visited tourist attraction in South Africa.
 Find more about the Mother City's Waterfront here

 2. The world's longest wine route is said to be located in South Africa.
 The scenic Route 62 stretches over 850km/528miles from Cape Town to Port Elizabeth, mainly meandering through picturesque winelands and small towns such as Robertson, McGregor or Montague.